 - The first platform of activities are embedded within the enriching and diverse curriculum model delivered in sessions and includes Creative Careers Toolkit interventions, University progression workshops, the Design to Sell project where we turn our whole campus into a shop for three days, national competitions such as ARTiculation and Worldskills and International Baccalaureate Service Learning interventions and activities.

-- The second platform exists as activities that sit outside the formal curriculum model and includes Work Placement opportunities, the Pre-Degree enrichment programme, our Year 2 GAP year club, and weekly careers interventions that start in January and continue through to June 2020.
+- The second platform exists as activities that sit outside the formal curriculum model and includes Work Placement opportunities, the Pre-Degree enrichment programme, our Year 2 GAP year club, and weekly careers interventions that take place throughout the year.

 We are looking forward to welcoming you on campus.
 In the meantime, please continue to monitor your inbox for email updates from our Learning & Teaching team and Admissions.

-If you are a new student joining us in October 2020 and you have any questions about your application or course, please email firstname.lastname@example.org
+If you have any questions about your application or course, please email email@example.com.

 If you are a current student seeking information on assessment dates or anything else, please contact firstname.lastname@example.org.